odoo/documentation/legal/terms/enterprise.rst

   that verifies the validity of the Odoo Enterprise Edition usage, as described in :ref:`enterprise_access` ;
 - appoint 1 dedicated Customer contact person for the entire duration of the Agreement;
+- provide written notice to Odoo SA 30 days before changing their main point of contact to work with another Odoo Partner, or to work with Odoo SA directly.

 When the Customer chooses to use the Cloud Platform, the Customer further agrees to: